Wilmington - Clinton County & Wilmington Governmental Liability Lawyers

 The FTCA applies to many government employees that are injured.
 For example, postal workers in Wilmington are often injured and seek the help and advice of Wilmington Postal Service injury lawyers.
 A variety of other government employees and private residents of the Greater Wilmington and Clinton County, Ohio areas may also be injured by actions of either the federal, state, or municipal government.
 If you, or a loved one, has suffered an injury due to the negligence of the government, or while on the job as a government employee, call one of the Wilmington governmental liability lawyers on this page for a consultation regarding your right to recovery.

-To read the full text of the Ohio Court of Claims Act, click here.
+To read the full text of the Federal Tort Claims Act, click here.
+To read the full text of the Ohio Court of Claims Act, click here. |

 Personal Injury Attorneys Serve Wilmington and Surrounding Cities